 Current development patterns in Louisiana reflect a status-quo of drainage managed at the site or community level, but do not adequately consider the cumulative effect of increased impervious surfaces and fill on community- and region-level drainage capacity.
 In some instances, current development practices also fail to appropriately consider impacts to water quality or aquatic habitat possibly leading to unintended impacts to local economic development and ecological integrity.
 This results in steadily increasing flood risk to life and property across the Louisiana landscape, and directly results in a need for increased emergency response to flood disasters, as well as extensive recovery efforts following floods.
-Louisiana residents find themselves asking, "Why am I flooding now when I have never flooded before?", and-in some cases-development practices spanning the past decades are responsible.
-Improved planning and consideration of development patterns can help protect the integrity of investments in capital projects to reduce flood risks; it is important to leverage these investments to produce greater risk reduction.
+Louisiana residents find themselves asking, "Why am I flooding now when I have never flooded before?", and-in some cases-development patterns can help protect the integrity of investments in capital projects to reduce flood risks; it is important to leverage these investments to produce greater risk reduction.
 Development today should not require future correction or flood mitigation project investment that could have been avoided with proper planning.